pact-foundation/pact-js/README.md

 ## Troubleshooting / FAQs

 If you are having issues, a good place to start is setting `logLevel: 'debug'` when configuring the `new Pact({...})` object.
-Setting it to `trace` will give you detailed in/out requests as far as Pact sees it.
+This will give you detailed in/out requests as far as Pact sees them during verification.

 ### Alpine + Docker